chxadr/edgeai-orangepi/README.md

 $ sudo apt-get install libedgetpu1-std
 ```

-Then for the second package, we need to use our `py38` Python environment on Python 3.8.
-So we will use `pip` instead.
+Then for the second package, we are going to use `pip`.

 ```
 $ pip install --extra-index-url https://google-coral.github.io/py-repo/ pycoral